Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Results and Evaluation

-Given this, it is essential to understand the informative range of the score to properly evaluate our models.
-We use simulated data to experimentally explore the impact of prediction accuracy for this degree of zero-inflation.
-For this, we focus on the CRPS as the main metric of the challenge.
-For our simulated observations $z_i$, we create a sample matching the size of one test window (N=157.320) and the share of non-zero \emph{pgms} from the dataset (0.005, N=787).
-We draw simulated non-zero values $z_i^{+}$ based on a PDF estimated via Gaussian KDE from all observed values $x_i$ in the training data, where $0 < x_i < 1000$, thus controlling for extreme outliers, multiplying all resulting negative values with -1 to ensure we have valid fatality numbers.
+Given this, it is essential to understand the informative ranges of the scores to properly evaluate our models.
+We use simulated data to experimentally explore the impact of prediction accuracy for the degree of zero-inflation across all test windows.
+For our simulated observations $z_i$, we create samples matching the size ($N=157{,}320$) and the share $p$ of non-zero \emph{pgms} ($0.0078 < p < 0.0107$, corresponding to $1,277 < N^{+} < 1{,}683$ \emph{pgms}) for each year.
+We draw the simulated non-zero values $z_i^{+}$ based on a PDF estimated via Gaussian KDE from all observed values $0 < y_i < 1,000$ in the training data, thus controlling for extreme outliers.
+We multiply all negative values in this sample with -1 to ensure valid fatality numbers.
 Next, simulated predictions are created based on these simulated observations.
-“Perfect” predictive distributions are created by drawing samples with size N=1000 from a Poisson distribution, setting the expectation $\lambda$ to the simulated actual value, i.e. $\lambda_i = z_i$ \citep[see][]{hegre_202324_2023}, thus obtaining a predictive distribution for each simulated observation $z_i$.
-Finally, we introduce errors to our predictions in two ways: First, we vary the “accuracy” $\alpha$ by replacing a share of the predictions for the simulated non-zero observations $z_i^{+}$ with all-zero predictions, i.e. for $\alpha = 0.8$, 20\% (157) of the 787 predictions for simulated non-zero observations are replaced with all-zero predictions.
-Second, we add different levels of random noise to all simulated non-zero observations before drawing the samples for our predictive distributions, i.e. $z_i^{+\prime} = z_i^{+} + \varepsilon$, randomly shifting the center of our predictive distributions away from the actual value.
-In both cases we still evaluate against the original $z_i$.\footnote{We replace any values < 0 with 0 before drawing the samples, to ensure the prediction samples only contain non-negative values.}
+“Perfect” predictive distributions are created for each simulated observation $z_i$ by drawing samples with size $N_{sample}=1,000$ from a Poisson distribution, setting the expectation $\lambda$ to the simulated actual value, i.e. $\lambda_i = z_i$ \citep[see][]{hegre_202324_2023}.
+Finally, we introduce errors to these predictions in two ways: First, we vary the “accuracy” $\alpha $ by randomly swapping a share ($1-\alpha$) of the predictions for the simulated non-zero observations $z_i^{+}$ with other all-zero predictions, thus keeping the model calibration consistent.
+For example, for $\alpha = 0.8$ in the 2018 test window, 20\% (255) of the 1,277 prediction samples for simulated non-zero observations are replaced with all-zero predictions, and in turn inserted in the place of random all-zero samples.
+Second, we vary $\sigma$ to add different levels of random noise $\varepsilon = 50\sigma u\text{, where }u \sim \mathcal{U}(-1, 1) \text{ and } 0 \le \sigma \le 1$ to all simulated non-zero observations before drawing the prediction samples,\footnote{While the cutoff point for the noise multiplier is chosen arbitrarily, the range should be sufficient to produce fairly strong effects given the values seen in our predictions -- based on Figure \ref{fig:fig1} and a median number of fatalities of 5 in the training data.
+Increasing the multiplier much beyond $50\varepsilon$ continues to decrease the size of the metrics' change when varying the “accuracy”.} i.e. $z_i^{+\prime} = z_i^{+} + \varepsilon$, randomly shifting the center of our predictive distributions away from the actual value.\footnote{We replace any values < 0 with 0 before drawing the samples, to ensure the prediction samples only contain non-negative values.} In both cases we still evaluate against the original $z_i$.